junobuild/docs/docs/miscellaneous/controllers.md

 8. Confirm your selection by clicking "Submit".

-By following these steps, your existing controller will be set as a new "Controller" for the newly created [satellite], allowing you to operate it accordingly.
+By following these steps, your existing controller will be set as a new "Controller" for the newly created satellite, allowing you to operate it accordingly.

 ### Generate a new controller

-To **generate a new controller** and attach it to your desired [mission controls] and [satellites], you can execute a new `juno login` command using the CLI.
-The [console] will guide you through the process.
+To **generate a new controller** and attach it to your desired mission controls and satellites, you can execute a new `juno login` command using the CLI.
+The console will guide you through the process.

 However, please note that this action will overwrite the previously saved controller that was used for configuring your CLI locally.